 “I would say the government isn’t going to call me up,” Blankfein told reporters after participating in a discussion at the Chicago Club in Chicago.
 “So that means staying forever or dying at my desk.”

-Goldman Sachs, the fifth-biggest U.S. bank by assets, has declined (GS) 25 percent since March 26 as investors became more concerned about the European debt crisis and analysts cut profit outlooks for banks.
+Goldman Sachs, the fifth-biggest U.S. bank by assets, has declined (GS:US) 25 percent since March 26 as investors became more concerned about the European debt crisis and analysts cut profit outlooks for banks.
 JPMorgan Chase & Co.’s $2 billion trading loss, announced May 10, has led some analysts to predict regulators will craft tougher rules to keep lenders from making speculative bets.

 To contact the reporters on this story: Christine Harper in New York at firstname.lastname@example.org; Erik Schatzker in New York at email@example.com